anurag51233/RestaurantOrder/readme.md

 pip install sqlite tkinter

-change paths of main at the end of the file of all 4 C:\Users\anura\Desktop\Programming\programs\DBMS project\ResV1\build\assets\frame2
+change paths of main.py at the end of the file of all 4 C:\Users\anura\Desktop\Programming\programs\DBMS project\ResV1\build\assets\frame2